dcgithub/debotnet/README.md

 * Disable telemetry and online features, which send your data (sensitive and not) to Microsoft
 * Choose which unwanted functions you wish to disable
 * Debotnet will show you what it's doing.
-You have full control, because the executing code can be viewed in a simple text editor
+You have full control, because the executing code is not hard coded and can be viewed in a simple text editor
 * Simple scripting engine for adding custom privacy rules
 * Debug mode.
 E.g. the Test mode lets you see which values are twisted in registry or commands executed
 * Scripts updated on GitHub